biocypher/biochatter-paper/manuscript.md

 Users (green) can interact with the framework via its Python API, via the lightweight Python frontend using Streamlit (BioChatter Light), or via a fully featured web app with client-server architecture (BioChatter Next).
 Developers can write simple frontends using the Streamlit framework, or integrate the REST API provided by the BioChatter Server into their own bespoke solutions.
 B) Different use cases of BioChatter on a spectrum of tradeoff between simplicity/economy (left) and security (right).
-Economical and simple solutions involve proprietary services that can be used with low effort but are subject to data privacy concerns.
+Economical and simple solutions involve proprietary services that can be used with little effort but are subject to data privacy concerns.
 Increasingly secure solutions require more effort to set up and maintain, but allow the user to retain more control over their data.
 Fully local solutions are available given sufficient hardware (starting with contemporary laptops), but are not highly scalable.
 ](images/biochatter_architecture.png "Architecture"){#fig:architecture}